 - It is a personal vice.
 People have the choice to take substances or not.

-- Treatment for substance abuse shouldn’t become as extensive as other medical conditions such as heart problems, stroke, or cancer.
+- Treatment for substance use disorder shouldn’t become as extensive as other medical conditions such as heart problems, stroke, or cancer.

 - Those who succumb to addiction lack moral integrity, thus suffering the consequences.